rust-lang/book/src/ch05-00-structs.md

 # Structs

-So far, all of the data types we’ve seen allow us to have a single value at a time. `struct`s give us the ability to package up multiple values and keep them in one related structure.
+`struct`s give us the ability to package up multiple values and keep them in one related structure.

 Let’s write a program which calculates the distance between two points.